Quinnipiac University

 Our staff are available in the Office of Housing in the Student Affairs Center behind the Bobcat Den.
 We are open weekdays from 8:30 a.m. to 5 p.m.
 We are also available as follows:

-We look forward to having your student on campus next year!
+We look forward to having your student as a part of the residential community next year.

 Quinnipiac Bobcats Athletics